TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-netappfiles-crr-Issues-deleting-source-destination-volumes.md

 ## **Recommended Steps**

 1.There Should be only one to one mapping between source and destination volume.
-2.During the replication setup source volume can not be deleted.
+2.During the replication setup source volume cannot be deleted.
 3.There should be one to one mapping between source and destination volume.